SkyOfSteel/Advent_of_Code_2025/README.md

 Repo for [Advent of Code 2025](https://adventofcode.com/2025/) challenges.

-# Day 1
+# Day 1, Task 1

 <details>
 <summary>Usage and example</summary>

-The script takes a text file with the task input, processes the rotations and calculates the number of times that the dial hits 0.
+The script takes a text file with the task input, processes the rotations and calculates the number of times that the dial stops exactly at 0.

 For every hit, a success message is printed into the console.
 The total sum of left (L) and right (R) rotations is displayed for testing purposes.